tawesoft/golib/CONTRIBUTING.md

 ### Style guide

 * Unlike most Go projects, we exclusively use spaces for indentation.
-* Use British English (en-GB) for code comments and documentation, US English (en-US) for identifiers and file names.
+* Use British English (en-GB) for code comments and documentation
+* Use US  English (en-US) for identifiers and file names.
+* Use any English language for commit messages, pull requests, etc.